-To acquaint incoming students with current students, faculty, and personnel, a full-day orientation program, conducted by the DCT/DGS and Associate Director, is held shortly before the start of the fall quarter.
-Copies of the Orientation presentation are available on the Program's OneDrive.
+To acquaint incoming students with current students, faculty, and personnel, a half-day orientation program, conducted by the DCT, DGS and AD, is held shortly before the start of the fall quarter.
+Copies of the Orientation presentation are available on the Program's SharePoint.